 Light: Bright light.
 The foliage will lose its variegation if the light level is too low.
 It's a good idea to place it in bright, filtered sunlight year-round.

-Humidity: Moderate to high (around 50% relative humidity).
+Humidity: Moderate to high (at least 50% relative humidity).
 To raise humidity, place the plant on a tray of wet pebbles or near a cool-mist room humidifier.
 This plant also loves to be misted with room-temperature water.
 It makes an ideal terrarium plant.

-Fertilizer: Feed every 2 weeks in spring and summer with a balanced (such as 20-20-20 n-p-k) water-soluble fertilizer diluted to half the recommended strength.
+Fertilizer: Feed every 2 weeks in spring and summer with a balanced (such as 10-10-10 NPK) water-soluble fertilizer at half the recommended strength.

 Propagation: Take 3 in (7.5 cm) stem tip cuttings in spring or summer.
 Cut the stem just below a node -- the place where a leaf is attached.
 Place the cut end in moist potting mix and cover the plant with a plastic bag to retain humidity.
 For best results, use a heat mat to maintain an even 70°F/21°C temperature.
 Cuttings root easily in a month.